xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

 ```

 ### Summary
-In the paper, the authors investigate the problem of how to achieve a target reliability for a set of periodic real-time applications with minimum energy consumption in DVS-enabled multcore systems.
+In the paper, the authors investigate how to use replication to achieve a target reliability for a set of periodic real-time applications in DVS-enabled multcore systems with minimum energy consumption.
 In specific, they show the general problem is intractable and propose an EER approximation algorithm.
-- Their simulation results demonstrate that the proposed mechanism could guarantee a wide range of reliability with minimum energy consumption by tuning the number of replications. `Rewrite this sentence`.
+Their simulation results demonstrate that the proposed mechanism is much more energy efficient than the baseline approach which runs at the maximum CPU frequency.

 ### Strongness
 - Novelty